 If any member of our Board does not wish to continue in service, if our Board decides not to re-nominate a member for re-election, or if the Board decides to expand the size of the Board, the nominating and corporate governance committee identifies the desired skills and experience of a new nominee in light of the criteria above.
 The nominating and corporate governance committee generally polls our Board and members of management for their recommendations.
-The nominating and corporate governance committee may also review the composition and qualification of the boards of directors of our competitors and may seek input from industry experts or analysts.
+The nominating and corporate governance committee generally polls our Board and members of directors of our competitors and may seek input from industry experts or analysts.
 The nominating and corporate governance committee reviews the qualifications, experience, and background of the candidates.
-Final candidates are interviewed by the members of the nominating and corporate governance committee and by certain of our other independent directors and executive management.
+Final candidates are interviewed by the members of the nominating and corporate governance committee and by certain of our of the independent directors and executive management.
 In making its determinations the nominating and corporate governance committee evaluates each individual in the context of our Board as a whole, with the objective of assembling a group that can best contribute to the success of our Company and represent stockholder interests through the exercise of sound business judgment.
 After review and deliberation of all feedback and data, the nominating and corporate governance committee makes its recommendation to our Board.